Team - Germany

 Dr. Dimity Stephen

-I’m a postdoctoral researcher at the German Centre for Higher Education Research and Science Studies (DZHW) in Berlin.
-I completed my undergraduate studies in psychology and PhD in public health at Queensland University of Technology in Brisbane, Australia, before moving to Berlin in 2017.
-My main research focus lies in applying bibliometric methods to investigate questions pertaining to questionable publishing practices, peer review, and the quality of research outputs.
-I am a Principal Investigator in this project and lead primarily the bibliometrics work.
+Dimity is a postdoctoral researcher at the German Centre for Higher Education Research and Science Studies (DZHW) in Berlin.
+She completed her undergraduate studies in psychology and PhD in public health at Queensland University of Technology in Brisbane, Australia, before moving to Berlin in 2017.
+Dimity’s main research focus lies in applying bibliometric methods to investigate questions pertaining to questionable publishing practices, peer review, and the quality of research outputs.
+She is a Principal Investigator in this project, leading the bibliometrics work and managing the overall project.

 Prof. Dr. Martin Reinhart

-I am a professor for science studies and evaluation research at the Berlin School of Library and Information Science and acting director of the Robert K. Merton Center for Science Studies.
-I studied sociology, economics and computer science at the University of Basel, where I received a doctorate in 2012, specialising in science studies and research on peer review.
-I worked at the universities of Basel, Luzern, ETH Zürich and am now at Humboldt-Universität zu Berlin.
-My research interests are research evaluation, the relation between science and society, translation of scientific knowledge, and the governance of science.
-I am a Principal Investigator on this project.
+Martin is a professor for science studies and evaluation research at the Berlin School of Library and Information Science and acting director of the Robert K. Merton Center for Science Studies.
+He studied sociology, economics and computer science at the University of Basel, where he received a doctorate in 2012, specialising in science studies and research on peer review.
+Martin worked at the universities of Basel, Luzern, ETH Zürich and is now at Humboldt-Universität zu Berlin.
+His research interests are research evaluation, the relation between science and society, translation of scientific knowledge, and the governance of science.
+Martin is a Principal Investigator in this project.

 Dr. Meta Cramer

-I am a senior researcher at the Robert K. Merton Center for Science Studies (RMZ) in Berlin.
-After completing a BA in “Sociology, Politics and Economics” at Zeppelin University in Germany (including exchange semesters in Tel Aviv and Oxford), I pursued a MA in Social Sciences in Berlin, and spent another semester abroad in London.
-From 2020-2024 I was a member of an interdisciplinary graduate school on Empires and worked on my dissertation on social knowledge production in the Caribbean.
-I am especially interested in combining questions about larger (global) power structures with those in science studies.
-In this project, I am responsible for developing and conducting a survey on publishing cultures.
+Meta is a senior researcher at the Robert K. Merton Center for Science Studies (RMZ) in Berlin.
+She completed her undergraduate studies in “Sociology, Politics and Economics” and pursued a MA in Social Sciences at Humboldt-Universität zu Berlin.
+From 2020-2024 Meta was a member of an interdisciplinary graduate school on Empires and worked on her dissertation on social knowledge production in the Caribbean.
+Meta is especially interested in combining questions about larger (global) power structures with those in science studies.
+In this project, she is responsible for developing and conducting a survey on publishing cultures.